lucafungo/lucafungo/README.md

 # HEY!

-Hello I'm Luca, I like to code
+I'm Luca, I like to code